Fardheen-N/MERN_Stack/Notes.md

 ```
 ## server :
     A server is a computer program or device that provides a service to another computer program and its user, also known as the client

+## Java Script
+    let,const are ES6(Egma script 2016) features which bought after 2016.

+    var can be redeclared and assigned but let cannot be redeclared.
+    var has no block scope but let has block scope.

+    Eg: var a =10;
+        var a=20; gives no error.
+        let a=10;
+        let a=20; gives error.

+    Eg: let s = 1/0;
+        console.log(s);
+        o/p : infinity.

+    let s  = "12"*12   in arithmetic operation js will try to convert string into number in this case "12" can be converted into 12 so arithmetic operation is done
+    console.log(s);

+    but in this case
+    let b = "12a"*12  here "12a" is not possible to converted into number so NaN is returned
+    console.log(b);

+    addition of string and number results always in string type

+    let a = 52n
+    here , n specifies 52 as bigint.

+    let a = 'Akil'
+    let b = "Akil"
+    let c = 'A'
+    let d = "A"
+    the above variables a,b,c,d are strings in javascript.

+    Data Type : Number (float, int, double, long, infinity, -infinity, NAN(Not a number) are called as number in javascript)
+      Bigint
+            String
+            null
+            Boolean